Parol evidence rule

-The supporting rationale for this is that since the contracting parties have reduced their agreement to a single and final writing, extrinsic evidence of past agreements or terms should not be considered when interpreting that writing, as the parties had decided to ultimately leave them out of the contract.
+The supporting rationale for excluding the content of verbal agreements from written contracts is that since the contracting parties have agreed to reduce their contract to a single and final writing, extrinsic evidence of past agreements or terms should not be considered when interpreting that writing, as the parties ultimately decided to leave them out of the contract.
 In other words, one may not use evidence made prior to the written contract to contradict the writing.

 Overview

-The rule applies to parol evidence, as well as other extrinsic evidence (such as written correspondence that does not form a separate contract) regarding a contract.
+The rule applies to statements made orally, and to other extrinsic evidence (such as written correspondence that does not form a separate contract) regarding a contract.
 If a contract is in writing and final to at least one term (integrated), parol or extrinsic evidence will generally be excluded.
-However, there are a number of exceptions to this general rule, including for partially integrated contracts, agreements with separate consideration, to resolve ambiguities, or to establish contract defenses.
+However, there are a number of exceptions to this general rule.
+These include partially integrated contracts, agreements with separate consideration, in order to resolve ambiguities, or to establish contract defenses.

 To take an example, Carl agrees in writing to sell Betty a car for $1,000, but later, Betty argues that Carl earlier told her that she would only need to pay Carl $800.
 The parol evidence rule would generally prevent Betty from testifying to this alleged conversation because the testimony ($800) would directly contradict the written contract's terms ($1,000).

 The precise extent of the rule varies from jurisdiction to jurisdiction.
 As a preliminary or threshold issue, the court may first determine if the agreement was in fact totally reduced to a written document or (in US terminology) fully "integrated".
-In the case of State Rail Authority of New South Wales v Heath Outdoor Pty Ltd McHugh J held the parol evidence rule has 'no operation until it is first determined' that all the terms of the contract are in writing.
+In the case of State Rail Authority of New South Wales v Heath Outdoor Pty Ltd McHugh J held that the parol evidence rule has 'no operation until it is first determined' that all the terms of the contract are in writing.
 This threshold question applies even in those jurisdictions that apply a very strong form of the parol evidence rule, called the "Four Corners Rule".

 Beyond that, the exceptions to the parol evidence rule vary between jurisdictions.
 Examples of circumstances where extrinsic evidence may be admissible in different jurisdictions include: